mpi-advance/MPIPCL/README.md

 - CMake 3.17

 ### Building the Library
-The MPIPCL library is a fairly simple cmake build:
+The MPIPCL library is a fairly simple CMake build:
 ```
 mkdir <build_dir>
 cd <build_dir>